warrickball/stfc-solar-computing-2025/episodes/data.md

 ```

 NetCDF4 and `xarray.Dataset` objects support named co-ordinates
-but they're recorded as data variables in our WSA-ENLIL data.
+but they're recorded as data variables in our WSA-Enlil data.
 ```python
 print(ds['coords'])
 ```